andreyorst/fennel-async/README.md

 ```

 As can be seen, when creating a new thread, which just prints a message, the message is immediately displayed, and a `promise` is returned.
-It may seem like if `print` ran in background, but in reality, threads are ran just after creation.
+It may seem like if `print` ran in background, but in reality, all threads run once after creation.

 Here are all actions that, when done on the main thread, cause asynchronous threads to advance: